JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/El_gobierno_de_un_planeta_vecino_la_utopia_posible.md

 4. Not only theoretical knowledge is taught, but also practical: furniture, mechanical devices are made, agriculture and horticulture are learned, etc.
 5. A quarter of school time is devoted to games, competitions, contests, and other similar tests of ability.

 But not only does basic schooling exist, but there are also other types of special schools, which would be very necessary on Urantia.
-Among the five types of special schools I want to highlight the following ([UB 72:8.2-7](/en/The_Urantia_Book/72#p8_2)):
+Among the five types of special schools I want to highlight the following (<a id="a168_209"></a>[UB 72:8.2-7](/en/The_Urantia_Book/72#p8_2)):

 1. Schools for statesmen, where those who will have positions of responsibility in the different governments of the nation are trained, as well as the judges of different courts.
 2. Schools of philosophy, which on the planet is closely linked to religion.